Peperomia verticillata (Red Log Plant) Propagation by 3 Easy Methods

 - Place the set up in a well-lit and shaded place; avoid direct sunlight as it can cook the plants.

-- Maintain the soil moist until new growth emerges and there is substantial growth.
-Remove any dead foliage to maintain the set up clean and avoid disease infestation.
+- Remove any dead foliage to maintain the set up clean and avoid disease infestation.

-- When, you observe substancial growth, transfer the rooted stem cuttings to individual pots in cactus and succulents soil.
+- When you observe substancial growth, transfer the rooted stem cuttings to individual pots in cactus and succulents soil.
 For a fuller plant, transfer several cuttings in one pot.

 - Thoroughly water the soil until the water comes out through the drainage holes.
-Place the pots in a warm, well-lit spot and begin normal routine care.

-Peperomia verticillata propagation by plant division.
+3. Peperomia verticillata propagation by division

 - Remove out the plant from its pot and carefully divide it into sections by pulling apart the roots.
 Ensure each section has adequate roots to hasten establishment.